 We have just discovered that the RSI identifies strong trending price movements when it moves at the extremes.
 And with this knowledge the RSI can be used when it comes to support and resistance and breakout trading.
 The screenshot below shows with a strong resistance level marked in black.
 Now let’s observe what happened when price traded into the level.

 You can see that price went back to the level several times.
 During the first time, the RSI showed values of 63 and 57 which meant that although the power was more bullish than bearish, the bulls were not in full control.
 A strong resistance level does usually not break easily and it requires a strong trend to make it past the price barrier.

 The second time price went back to the level, the RSI was at 71, indicating a fairly strong bullish trend, the resistance level held again.
 It wasn’t until the last time when the RSI showed a value of 76 that the resistance level broke and price held above it with the RSI going all the way to currently 85.

-The RSI can be a useful tool when it comes to quantifying price strength.
-Especially for rule-based traders who need a certain level of quantifiable data, the RSI comes in handy.
+The RSI can be a useful tool when it comes to quantifying price strength because that is what the RSI does: it analyzes momentum and price strength.

 The RSI Divergence

 And, finally, another way of using the RSI to identify turning points is by finding divergences.
 A divergence signals that what price is showing you, is usually not supported by the underlying price dynamics – we will see what this means now.

 Let’s follow the price action and we will see how a RSI divergence can be a great way of making sense of trend strength.

 First, we see that the downtrend is strong and clearly defined by lower lows and lower highs.
 The RSI confirms that by showing a lower RSI when it fell from 22 to 18 which means that the downtrend was accelerating.